futurice/spiceprogram/_includes/artcorn.md

 That is actually pretty cool example of the texture transfer.

 This neural-style stuff is highly addictive, so I warn you against trying.
+It is a horrible time sink.

+If you disregard my advice, you can find the instructions in my [GitHub Gist](https://gist.github.com/ttur/63490729532ceb81bee7).

 Thanks for reading!